 - No more than an aggregate of three hours credit for Advanced Clinic may be awarded to a student during a law school career.

-- An Advanced Clinic project must be approved in advance by the supervising faculty member and the Assistant Dean for Student Affairs.
+- An Advanced Clinic project must be approved in advance by the supervising faculty member.

 - Advanced Clinic is graded pass/fail.